devops329/devops/instruction/security/security.md

 }
 ```

-Failing to harden your application exposes a larger attack surface area and make you more likely to be attacked or to miss that a penetration has occurred.
+Failing to harden your application exposes a larger attack surface area and makes you more likely to be attacked or to miss that a penetration has occurred.

 ### Removing default settings

 Often times devices or software packages come with default configurations that allow anyone to gain administrative access.
 Home network routers are notorious for this.
-Immediately after install the device or package you should remove any default configuration that might cause a security threat.
+Immediately after installing the device or package, you should remove any default configuration that might cause a security threat.
 This includes default credentials, but it can also include liberal port access, administration utilities that are unnecessary, or verbose logging.

 ### Store credentials with a third party